What Science is NOT

 to handle the supernatural realm (as such), nor the realm of

 that can ignore rules.

 Science must follow certain rules; otherwise, it's not

-science (just as soccer is not soccer if its rules are not followed).
+science (just as soccer is not soccer if the players don't follow

 3. It's not a process